Your Guide to Water Treatment Trends in Orange County: Chlorine vs. Chloramine

 Reverse osmosis filtration systems are a good starting point, since RO technology can effectively target and remove these kinds of chemical compounds.

-If you’re not sure where to start, or what type of filtration system may be right to help you remove chloramines from your water, you can always check with your local Culligan of Orange County.
+If you’re not sure where to start, or what type of filtration system may be right to help you remove chloramines from your water, you can always check with your local Orange County Culligan.
 He or she can help you better understand what’s in your water, and the best ways to remove it.